 Be sure to look for low-e glass.
 This type of glass has a virtually invisible metallic coating that blocks radiant heat transfer.
 Not only does this help regulate the temperature in your home, it also protects carpets and furnishings from fading by reducing damaging ultraviolet rays from the sun.
 To increase the energy efficiency even further, you’ll want a window with argon gas insulation.
 This is a natural, colorless, non-toxic gas that is sealed between glass panes.
 Insulating low-e glass filled with argon gas has about twice the insulating qualities of standard dual glazing.

-Another consideration is tinted glass.
+Another consideration when buying windows is tinted glass.
 Tinted glass can significantly reduce heat and glare from sunlight and cut ultraviolet rays that can discolour furniture, carpets, and floors.
 The glass is slightly darker than clear glass, but only slightly reduces the amount of visible light.
 A gray or bronze cast, both of which are available through Weaver, are the most common tints and cut down on heat and light equally.

-Sourcing a Window Installer
+Sourcing A Window Installer

 It might be tempting to think this is a weekend job with a few buddies and a case of beer.
 Think again!
 If your windows are poorly installed, the energy efficiency of your home and the durability of the windows could be negatively affected.
 It’s time to do your research and find a window installation company.
 There are a lot of things to consider before selecting a contractor.
 We recommend following these five tips when choosing a window installation company: